Autoimmune Series: Oral Health Impact of Rheumatoid Arthritis

 Exploring the Oral Health Impact of Rheumatoid Arthritis

-We’re kicking off a new blog series here at Ballard Dental Arts!
-For the rest of 2019, we will be highlighting different autoimmune diseases bimonthly and discussing their impacts on oral health, and vice versa.
-Autoimmune diseases are wide ranging diseases that affect many systems of the body but commonly, the diseases cause the body to begin attacking its own cells wreaking havoc and causing painful and sometimes debilitating symptoms.
+We kick off a new blog series here at Ballard Dental Arts!
+For the rest of 2019, we will highlight different autoimmune diseases bimonthly and discuss their impacts on oral health and vice versa.
+Autoimmune diseases affect many systems of the body, causing the body to attack its own cells, which leads to painful and sometimes debilitating symptoms.

-Over 23.5 million people in the United States alone suffer from at least one autoimmune disease; this is seen more often in women than me.
-It has been hypothesized that hormonal changes may be playing a role.
-This month we’ll be starting the series off taking a look at the impact of Rheumatoid Arthritis (RA) on oral health.
+Over 23.5 million people in the United States alone suffer from at least one autoimmune disease, with a higher prevalence in women than in men.
+Researchers hypothesize that hormonal changes may play a role.
+This month, we start the series by examining the impact of Rheumatoid Arthritis (RA) on oral health.

 Rhumatoid Arthritis and oral health